How to Install a Car Lift

 Bleeding The Hydraulic Cylinders

 Once the lift is installed and before you have raised a vehicle, it is important to remove any air that has been trapped in the hydraulic system.
 For 2 post car lifts that have direct drive hydraulic cylinders, there will be a bleeder screw on top of the cylinder.
-Use the following steps to bleed the air out:
+Use the following steps to bleed the air out or watch the video:

 - Raise the lift about 12” off the floor and locate the bleeder screw on top of either cylinder.